aziontech/azion-samples/templates/upstash-geolocation/README.md

 To do so, open your **Upstash GeoLocation EdgeDeploy** repository on GitHub.
 Then, go to **Settings** > **Secrets and variables** > **Action to add your variables**, following these instructions:

 1. Add the Azion personal token to the *secrets*:
-- Read [how to generate an Azion Personal Token](/en/documentation/products/accounts/personal-tokens/) in the documentation.
+- Read [how to generate an Azion personal token](https://www.azion.com/en/documentation/products/accounts/personal-tokens/) in the documentation.

 ```bash
     AZION_PERSONAL_TOKEN=<value>